baybal/Demo4X-Z/README.md

 - The page is robot parseable and has metadata aggregable by all major search engines except for Bing.

 - I used Nimbus Sans L font from URW as a substitute for Helvetica Neue.
 This font looks well in most browsers and devices, but it has few issues with letter spacing in MSIE and hinting in Google Chrome.
-Both of these issues can be fixed with some time by reworking the font.
+Both of these issues can be fixed by reworking the font.

 - All page decorations and icons are bitmap-free.
 I used RGBA colours for page elements that were given as semitransparent in PSD file as I believe that was the original idea of a designer.
 All items that were indicated as hoverable are working.
 I used no z-order or animated elements on the page to increase performance in mobile browsers.
 All gradient decorations are fallbackable for old browsers including MSIE6.